Skip to content

 key /Users/username/Downloads/*.key

-6. Save the configuration files, then provide the files to each user.
-Users then use the files to connect to the Client VPN endpoint.
+6. Save the configuration files.
+Then, provide the files to each user to use to connect to the Client VPN endpoint.

-7. After connecting to the Client VPN endpoint:
+After you connect to the Client VPN endpoint, complete the following steps:

-Choose the Connections tab, and then choose Common Name.
-The TLD certificates that appear on the tab, beginning with each user's name.
+4. Choose the Connections tab, and then choose Common name.
+You can see the TLS certificates on the tab.
+The certificates begin with each user's name.

-8. (Optional) Configure client certificate revocation lists (CRLs) to block or revoke access to specific client certificates.
-Adding a client's certificate to a revocation list (CRL) revokes the client's access to the Client VPN endpoint.
+5. (Optional) Configure client certificate revocation lists (CRLs) to block or revoke access to specific client certificates.
+If you add a client's certificate to a CRL, then Client VPN revokes the client's access to the endpoint.